SSZero88/boi-item-guru/tos.md

 By accessing or using the Service you agree to be bound by these Terms.
 If you disagree with any part of the terms then you may not access the Service.
-The Terms of Service agreement for Steve Seeley's Github has been created with the help of [TermsFeed](https://termsfeed.com/).
+The Terms of Service agreement for Binding of Isaac Guru has been created with the help of [TermsFeed](https://termsfeed.com/).

 Links To Other Web Sites
 ------------------------

-Our Service may contain links to third-party web sites or services that are not owned or controlled by Steve Seeley's Github.
+Our Service may contain links to third-party web sites or services that are not owned or controlled by Steve Seeley.

-Steve Seeley's Github has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
-You further acknowledge and agree that Steve Seeley's Github shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites
+Steve Seeley has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
+You further acknowledge and agree that Steve Seeley shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites